oneapi-src/level-zero-spec/tools/PROG.md

         xeEventCreate( hEventPool, &eventDesc, &hCompletionEvent);
         xetCommandListAppendMetricQueryEnd( hCommandList, hMetricQuery, hCompletionEvent );

-        // use xeCommandQueueExecuteCommandLists( , , , ) to submit your workload to the hardware
+        // use xeCommandQueueExecuteCommandLists( , , , ) to submit your workload to the device

         // Wait for data
         xeEventHostSynchronize( hCompletionEvent, 1000 /*timeout*/ );